Cryptographically sign audit events

 $SPLUNK_HOME/etc/system/local/, or your own custom application directory in

 $SPLUNK_HOME/etc/apps/.
-For more information on configuration files in general, see how configuration files work.
+For more information on configuration files in general, see "About configuration files" in this manual.

 # ./splunk createssl audit-keys